-Once you have taken over the operations, you’re going to ask yourself “what needs to stay the same, and what needs to change?”
-To keep business moving in the short term, you probably won’t make big changes right away, but eventually, you will want to put your own stamp on things.
+Your first major task as the new owner is to start with an operational efficiency audit.
+Ask yourself “What needs to stay the same, and what needs to change?”
+To keep business operations moving in the short term, you don’t have to make big changes overnight, but eventually you will want to put your own stamp on things.

-Together, let’s explore how you can audit the operations of your small business and create new efficiencies after stepping in as the new leader.
+By auditing the business operations of your small business, you can introduce new efficiencies after stepping in as the new leader.
+Let’s explore the key areas to focus on.

 The previous owner will have established partnerships with vendors who supply goods to the business.
-You should evaluate those relationships to ensure that you can work with them, and that you’re still getting the best prices and the best products.
+Look at the vendors and suppliers the previous owner used and audit to make sure you’re still getting the best prices and highest-quality products available.

-You’ll also want to look at the team of experts: the business’s CPA, lawyer and commercial banker.
-The existing group may know the business from their years of experience working with it, but you need to make sure whoever is filling those roles is a good fit to work with you.
+Don’t overlook your team of professional experts: the business’s CPA, lawyer and commercial banker.
+While the existing group may have years of experience with the business, make sure they are a good fit to work with you.
+Interview them to see if their expertise aligns with your goals for the business.

-You should also look at the business’s online presence.
+Also look at the business’s online presence.
 Is the company already on social media?
 If not, you’ll want to start business accounts on platforms that your target audience is using and are best suited to your type of business.
-This gives you the opportunity to get the word out about your products and services, as well as interact with current and potential customers.
+This gives you the opportunity to get the word out about your products and services as well as interact with current and potential customers.

-Also, make sure your website looks modern and, if it’s not already available and in use, consider adding online shopping to your website and social media channels.
+Also, make sure your website looks modern and, if it’s not already available and in use, consider adding online shopping to your website and social media channels if appropriate for your business.

-Marketing has come a long way over the last 20 years and the previous owner may have put a lot of their focus on traditional advertising media, like print, radio and local television.
-While those methods may still be worth investing in, transitioning your marketing to digital platforms like social media and search engine advertising is effective and cost-efficient.
-You can advertise on social platforms like Facebook, Twitter and LinkedIn, as well as search engines like Google, Bing and more.
+Marketing has come a long way over the past 20 years.
+While traditional advertising media like print, radio and local television still have a place, modern marketing focuses more on digital channels.
+Transitioning your marketing efforts to platforms like social media and search engine advertising is effective and cost-efficient.
+You can advertise on social platforms like Facebook, X (Twitter) and LinkedIn, as well as on search engines like Google, Bing and others, to reach customers when they are looking for your products or services.

-Choosing how to manage the business’s finances is one of the biggest decisions you’ll need to make.
-First of all, you’ll need to decide if you want to continue the business’s relationship with its current bank or switch to a different financial institution.
-Beyond that, a commercial banker can help you explore your financial options, such as:
+Setting up new business finances is one of the biggest decisions you’ll need to make.
+First, decide if you’ll continue the business’s relationship with its current bank or switch to a new financial institution.
+Next, work with a commercial banker to explore your financial options, such as:

 You’ll also need to audit the financial reporting and documentation process.
-We have seen many cases where someone buys a business from an old-school owner that either had outdated or inadequate reporting procedures.
-You’ll want to work with your CPA to make sure that your finances are adequately reported.
+Businesses from previous generations may have outdated or inadequate reporting procedures.
+Work closely with your CPA to make sure that your business finances are accurately tracked and reported.

-There are a lot of changes to consider when you take ownership of an established business with a reputation in the community.
-As you look at existing processes and operations, be sure to consult your CPA, lawyer and commercial banker to help make changes and find operational efficiencies for your business.
+Taking ownership of an established business with a reputation in the community is an exciting new challenge.
+As you look at existing processes and business operations, be sure to consult your CPA, lawyer and commercial banker to help you make changes and find operational efficiencies.

 We have experience helping entrepreneurs buy existing businesses.
 Check out this blog article to see how our services helped Rob and Carol Gilbertson put their own spin on The Prime Rib, a restaurant in Spencer.